 The TPS is an unfunded scheme.
-Contributions to the TPS are calculated so as to spread the cost of pensions over employees' working lives with the Institution in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by qualified actuaries on the basis of valuations using a prospective benefit method.
+Contributions to the TPS are calculated to spread the cost of pensions over employees' working lives with the Institution in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
+The contributions are determined by qualified actuaries based on valuations using a prospective benefit method.